MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/update-a-shipping-label.md

 The response will be empty with a HTTP status of 204.

-After this step, use the method [get shipping label details](get-a-shipping-label.md) to get the updated details of the shipping label.
+After this step, use the method in [Get a shipping label](get-a-shipping-label.md) to get the updated details of the shipping label.

 ## Error codes

-For more info, see [Error codes](get-product-data.md#error-codes).
+For more info about error codes, see [Error codes](get-product-data.md#error-codes).